spxbhuhb/zakadabar-stack/core/doc/guides/backend/Authorizer.md

 Most cases you don't have to worry about using an authorizer.
 Once it is assigned to a business logic, it will be called automatically whenever the endpoints offered by the BL receive a request.

-## Timeline

-### Changes

-- 2021.6.6
-    - add AuthorizerProvider and SimpleRoleAuthorizerProvider

-### Possible Improvements

-- add an authorization report function that generates an auditor-ready report of authorizers